Highly Versal Torsors: Introduction

 Returning to group schemes over a general base $S$, we also consider the question of whether there exist $G$-torsors over finite type $S$-schemes which are $\infty$-versal for $ \nAff/S$.
 We show that the answer is ``yes'' if $G$ can be embedded in a group of upper-triangular unipotent matrices over $S$ (Theorem~\ref{TH:infinity-versal}), and that the converse holds when $S$ is the spectrum of a field of characteristic $0$ (Theorem~\ref{TH:converse}).
 This gives a conceptual explanation of why, for a field $k$ of characteristic $p>0$, every finite $p$-group $G$ admits a $G$-Galois extension of $k$-rings which specializes to any other $G$-Galois extension of $k$-rings \cite{Saltam_1978_noncrossed_products}, while such $G$-Galois extensions do not exist when $\Char k=0$ and $G$ is nontrivial.

 Finally, we apply one of our constructions of highly versal torsors together with Hoobler's extension of the Merkurjev--Suslin Theorem to semilocal rings \cite{Hoobler_2006_Merkurjev_Suslin_over_semilocal} to prove finiteness results about the symbol length of semilocal (commutative) rings.
-In more detail, let $n,m\in\N$, and let $R$ ring that is a $\Z[\frac{1}{n},e^{2\pi i/n}]$-algebra.
-Recall that the $(n,m)$-symbol length of $R$ is the minimal $L\in\N\cup \{0,\infty\}$ such that every degree-$m$ period-$n$ Azumaya algebra over $R$ is Brauer equivalent to the tensor product of at most $L$ \emph{symbol Azumaya algebras} over $R$.
-We show in Theorem~\ref{TH:symbol-length-I} that for every $n,m\in\N$ and every semilocal $\Z[\frac{1}{n},e^{2\pi i/n}]$-ring $R$, there is $L\in \N$ such that the $(n,m)$-symbol length of every semilocal $R$-ring $R_1$ having infinite residue fields is at most $L$.
+In more detail, let $n,m\in\N$, and let $R$ be a ring that is a $\Z[\frac{1}{n},e^{2\pi i/n}]$-algebra.
+Recall that the $(n,m)$-symbol length of $R$ is the minimal $L\in\N\cup \{0,\infty\}$ such that every degree-$m$ period-$n$ Azumaya algebra over $R$ is Brauer equivalent to the tensor product of at most $L$ degree-$n$ \emph{symbol Azumaya algebras} over $R$.
+We show in Theorem~\ref{TH:symbol-length-II} that for every $n,m,s\in\N$, there is $L\in \N$ such that for every semilocal $\Z[\frac{1}{n},e^{2\pi i/n}]$-ring $R$ having at most $s$ maximal ideals, the $(n,m)$-symbol length of $R$ is at most $L$.
 (In particular, the $(n,m)$-symbol length of any semilocal $\Z[\frac{1}{n},e^{2\pi i/n}]$-ring is finite.)
-This well-known when $R$ and $R_1$ are fields, and is classically proven using versal division algebras; our proof is similar in flavor except it makes use of torsors which are \emph{strongly} versal for (spectra of) semilocal rings.
-We further show in Theorem~\ref{TH:symbol-length-II} that there is uniform bound on the $(n,m)$-symbol length of all local rings with an infinite residue field.
-In particular, it follows that the $(n,m)$-symbol length of all fields (regardless of the characteristic) is uniformly bounded --- a result known to experts.
+A similar uniform upper bound on the symbol length also exists if, instead of bounding the number of maximal ideals of the semilocal ring $R$, we assume that $R$ has infinite residue fields and is an algebra over some fixed semilocal ring $R_0$; see Theorem~\ref{TH:symbol-length-I}.
+Our results imply in particular that the $(n,m)$-symbol length of all fields (regardless of the characteristic) is uniformly bounded --- a result known to experts.